Occupy Toronto: Politicians

 On the first day of protests, Toronto Mayor Rob Ford told CTV Toronto: "I have no problem with citizens expressing themselves through the public rally and I don't expect the event to turn violent.
 If people want to protest peacefully, that is fine.
 And I am sure it is going to be a peaceful protest."

-On day three of Occupy Toronto, Former Leader of the Conservative Party John Tory visited the encampment where he had a rendezvous with Niko Salassidis, creator of Occupy Toronto's Facebook page.
-Tory was accompanied by several mainstream media outlets as well as NewsTalk1010 which he currently has a partnership with.

-Tory asked Niko Salassidis a few simple questions, such as what he intends to accomplish.
-In response Niko mentioned how he wishes to stimulate awareness of the fraudulent nature of the fractional reserve banking system which Bank of Canada currently operates under, alongside how this method of banking has entrenched the monetary system as a whole.
-John Tory confidently responded "The monetary system is too difficult to explain to the general public.".

 Corporate heads

 The Canadian Bankers Association told its members to "prepare for the worst, hope for the best," while a number of downtown banks ordered extra security in preparation.
 Also, CTV News obtained an internal memo from Toronto-Dominion Bank, telling employees they were working with "external partners" to maintain the security of their branches.

 The CEO of TD Bank, Ed Clark was asked what advice he might give to the protesters.
 His answer was "My main advice is stick to your guns.
 When people say, 'You don't have a solution,' say, 'Of course we don't.
 If there was a solution, don't you think people would be doing it?'
 To ask the people who occupy Wall Street or Bay Street to have a full answer is absurd.
 They're doing their job which is to say, 'If you think this [system] is working for everyone, it's not.'
 Now they have to figure out how not to get captured by special interest and keep the pressure on.
 We need people to talk about these problems and how we're going to solve them.".
 TD head Ed Clark was a close second to top earning bankers according to an article in the November 2011 issue of Toronto Life, earning $11,426,795.